sprnva/docs/app/views/update/v1.x/routing.md

 where profile route is protected by middleware auth.
 It means you cannot access this route directly in the URL without authenticating.

 ## Route with parameter
 There's an instance that we need to pass a parameter to our routes.
-This is how we do it in sprnva.
+Just remember that inside the braces `{your-desired-name}` you can define your desired name for your id's or parameters.This is how we do it in sprnva.
 ```php
 Route::get("/profile/detail/{id}", ['ProfileController@detail', ['auth']]);
 ```